davideamato/extract_tables/README.md

 ```

 ##### What behaviour is defined and what happens?
-The following assume banner input,
+The following assume banner is target ID file and the associated PDF is present,

-1. Banner is _not_ cumulative and _no_ database is present
+1. Target ID file is _not_ cumulative and _no_ database is present
+    - Extract all IDs that are in target ID file
+2. Target ID file _is_ cumulative and _no_ database is present
-    - This will extract all IDs
+    - If batch number is 1, extract all IDs that are in target ID file
+    - If batch number is _not_ 1, fails.
+No database but it is cumulative implies there is insufficient information or settings are incorrect
+3. Target ID file is _not_ cumulative and database _is_ present
+    - If database and target are disjoint, then succeed as target is truth
+    - If database intersects target, then remove database IDs from target
+    - If database superset of target, then fails
+4. Target IDs is identical to database IDs
+    - Fails as there are no new IDs
+5. Target ID file _is_ cumulative and database _is_ present
+    - Typical use case
+    - Extracts new IDs

 ### Script Output